 If you are looking for serious procurement E-learning as part of your training portfolio, we provide several options for you to make this available to your team:

-1. Buying a library of courses and making them available to your target audience.
+- Buying a library of courses and making them available to your target audience.

-2. A Buyer Development Plan, where you motivate your learner’s to follow a learning path, based on desired competence per role (or even on an individual level)
+- A Buyer Development Plan, where you motivate your learner’s to follow a learning path, based on desired competence per role (or even on an individual level)

-3. A mix of the above.
+- A mix of the above.

-As a manager, you would actually rely on the self-discipline of your learners to follow the courses.
-Experience suggest that in such a situation, most of your team will not complete the courses.
+Putting a library at the disposal of your learner’s (option 1) shifts the responsibility for learning from the manager to the learner.
+As a manager, you would rely on the self-discipline of your learners to follow the courses.
+Experience suggests that in such a situation, most of your team will not complete the courses.
 The time and motivation are lacking.
 But for some reason, this is the “service” that has been promoted by most vendors.